-- 1.Ideals (Scout Oath, Scout Law, Scout Motto, Scout Slogan)
+- 1. Ideals (Scout Oath, Scout Law, Scout Motto, Scout Slogan)

-- 2. Belong to a Den
+- 2.Patrols

-- 3. Advancement
+- 3. Outdoor program

-- 4. Family Involvement
+- 4. Advancement

-- 5. Activities
+- 5. Adult Association

-- 6. Serving the Neighborhood
+- 6. Personal Growth

+- 7. Leadership Development

-- 7. Uniform
+- 8. Uniform

-Activities every other month, possibly in lieu of or in addition to Pack meetings.
+Troops should revise their calendars to allow for Normal Friend Activities every other month, possibly in lieu of or in addition to Troop meetings.
 Remember, Normal Friend Activities don't have to cost much (if anything), and dynamic recruitment is less expensive and more fun than static recruitment.

-4. Know Your Audience: Pack leaders and parents should develop a "names list" of potential new members from sources such as class rosters, youth sports rosters, club memberships, home school associations, etc. Each Scout and/ or parent should commit to inviting a number of the families on the list with a personal invitation call or text message, and an invitation to the Pack's next Normal Friend Activity and social media group.
+4. Know Your Audience: Troop leaders and parents should develop a "names list" of potential new members from sources such as class rosters, youth sports rosters, club memberships, home school associations, etc. Each Scout and/or parent should commit to inviting a number of the families on the list with a personal invitation call or text message, and an invitation to the Troop's next Normal Friend Activity and social media group.
 Follow this up by having a meeting with the new family.

-5. Sell Your Product: We need to be able to explain to the potential family how much fun

-Scouting is, but we must also be able to explain to them how much value is added to their family by having a child in Scouting.
+5. Sell Your Product: We need to be able to explain to the potential family how much fun Scouting is, but we must also be able to explain to them how much value is added to their family by having a child in Scouting.
 We will also have to teach the families how to respond to the common reason for not joining in an effort to help them "sell" the program.

-- 6. Develop Skills: We encourage Scouts and/or families to make the first contact with prospective Cubs and their families, and invite the prospects to a Normal Friend Activity. - 7.
+- 6. Develop Skills: We must encourage Scouts and/or families to make the first contact with prospective Scouts and their families, have them get to know each other, and invite the prospects to a Normal Friend Activity. - 7.
 Grow Wiser: Essential to any change of tactics of this sort is to conduct an in-depth after-action review of the methods and results of the program at specified points during and at the end of a Scouting year.
 Mistakes are OK but repeating them is not. - 8.
 Repeat: Following the review, we will prepare for the next year with revised plans as necessary.